Alfresco/docs-alfresco/content-services/5.2/develop/reference/java-foundation-ref.md

 ```

 ## WorkflowService

-Provides an interface to work with built in [workflows and tasks]({% link content-services/5.2/using/tasks.md %}).
+Provides an interface to work with built-in [workflows and tasks]({% link content-services/5.2/using/tasks.md %}).
 The [Activiti](https://www.activiti.org/){:target="_blank"} workflow engine is built into Content Services.
 You can
 create and manage workflows directly from your Dashboard.